black-code1/freeCodeCamp/Learn-Basic-String-and-Array-Methods-by-Building-a-Music-Player/README.md

 To ensure the player's display updates whenever a new song begins playing, call the setPlayerDisplay() function within the playSong() function.

 Now you should see the song title and the artist show up in the display.

+# Step 72
+To make the application more accessible, it is important that the play button describes the current song or the first song in the playlist.

+Start by creating an empty arrow function called setPlayButtonAccessibleText.